Blind Luck: 2011: four-year-old season

-In her 4 year old debut, Blind Luck started in the Grade II El Encino Stakes at Santa Anita Park, finishing second to Always a Princess.
-Blind Luck again finished second to Always a Princess in the Grade II La Cañada Stakes at Santa Anita Park.
+In her 4-year-old debut, Blind Luck started in the Grade II El Encino Stakes at Santa Anita Park, finishing second to Always a Princess.
+She again finished second to Always a Princess in the Grade II La Cañada Stakes at Santa Anita Park.
 On March 19, Blind Luck renewed her rivalry with Havre De Grace in the Grade III Azeri Stakes at Oaklawn Park.
 This time Havre De Grace won, leaving their race record against each other as Blind Luck with two wins and Havre De Grace with two.
 (Blind Luck also finished second to Havre De Grace's third in the 2010 Breeders' Cup Ladies Classic).
 Blind Luck's connections opted to skip the Grade I Apple Blossom Handicap, which Havre De Grace won over California filly Switch.
 Snapping a five-race losing streak, on May 6, Blind Luck took the Grade II La Troienne Stakes at Churchill Downs, catching 2010 Breeders' Cup Ladies Classic winner and reigning American Champion Older Female Unrivaled Belle in the final strides after stumbling badly at the start.
 Rallying from last, Blink Luck won her 6th career Grade I in the Vanity Handicap at Hollywood Park.
-Blind Luck won the Delaware Handicap by a nose over her archrival Havre de Grace after a lengthy stretch duel.
+She won the Delaware Handicap by a nose over her archrival Havre de Grace after a lengthy stretch duel.
 This put their race record at 3 wins for Blind Luck and 2 for Havre de Grace.
 Life at Ten, 2010's Delaware Handicap winner, finished 181/2 lengths further back in third.

-Blind Luck returned to the races on Saturday, October 1 in the Lady's Secret Stakes at Santa Anita's autumn meeting.
+Blind Luck returned to the races on October 1 in the Lady's Secret Stakes at Santa Anita's autumn meeting.
 After breaking slowly as usual, she dropped far behind and lost contact with the field on the second turn.
-She finished an uncharacteristic last place in the field of seven fillies and mares, the first time in her career she had been worse than third.
-This poor performance rendered her out of the Breeders' Cup.
+She finished an uncharacteristic last in the field of seven fillies and mares, the first time in her career she had been worse than third.
+This poor performance kept her out of the Breeders' Cup.
 Tests and scans taken on her reportedly revealed that nothing was physically wrong.